roee030/Maze-Game-React/README.md

 4. There are 2 prizes that help you get more points and time:
   4.1.
 Lollipop: 5000 pts, 15 seconds.
   4.2.
 Ice cream: 10000 pts, 30 seconds.
-5. If you will solve maze with more 60 sec you will continue to the next stage with the same amount of time.
+5. If you will solve maze with more than 60 seconds left you will continue to the next stage with the same amount of time.
 6. All is left is to enjoy!
 7. demo: https://serene-beaver-717000.netlify.app/
 </p>